JFK Assassination Forum

 JFK Assassination Plus General Discussion & Debate => JFK Assassination Plus General Discussion And Debate => Topic started by: Michael T. Griffith on July 26, 2025, 11:34:56 AM

 The throat wound was an entrance wound.
 The wound was immediately below the larynx and above the shirt and tie.
 It was visible before JFK's shirt and tie were removed.
 The front shirt slits and the small nick on the left side of the tie knot were made by nurses as they hurriedly cut away JFK's clothing.
-We learned years ago when photos of the tie were released that there was no hole through the tie, only a small nick on the left edge of the tie knot.
+We learned years ago when photos of the tie were released that there was no hole through the tie, only a small nick near (but not on) the left edge of the tie knot.

 Dr. Ronald Jones saw JFK's body before the clothes were removed.
 Interviewed for the 2023 Paramount documentary JFK: What the Doctors Saw, Dr. Jones said the throat wound was "visible" and that it was "just above where the shirt and tie was":